pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ## Get the dataset

 Firstly, you should download the four files named "train-images-idx3-ubyte.gz", "train-labels-idx1-ubyte.gz", "t10k-images-idx3-ubyte.gz", "t10k-labels-idx1-ubyte.gz".
 Then create a folder examples/mnist/mnist and uncompress them in the latter.
-If you have not already a file archiver, I can advise you to use [7-zip](http://www.7-zip.org/) for Windows, [The Unarchiver](https://itunes.apple.com/fr/app/the-unarchiver/id425424353?mt=12) for MacOS, on Linux you should already have one.
+If you have not already a file archiver, I can advise you to use [7-zip](http://www.7-zip.org/) for Windows and [The Unarchiver](https://itunes.apple.com/fr/app/the-unarchiver/id425424353?mt=12) for MacOS.
+As for Linux users, you should already have one.

 You can read the full specification on the database's page.
 But it is not necessary, I have already written a script to read the database for you.
 You should only know that the database is separated on two parts: the training set and the test set.
 The training set contains 60 000 labelled images and we are going to use it to train the network.
 The test set contains only 10 000 labelled images and we are going to use it only to test the network, not to train it.
 It is very important to keep separated the two parts otherwise, your accuracy would be largely overestimated.